Something like this has not happened to me since the early 70s.

 Were you playing politics?

-Uh you oftentimes would strategically vote present because you were still negotiating a bill, or because there was some element in the bill that was unconstitutional uh or had problems that needed to be tweaked, and there was a signal that you would send to the sponsor of the bill that you were willing to work with them uh to try to uh make the bill better.
+You oftentimes would strategically vote present because you were still negotiating a bill or because there was some element in the bill that was unconstitutional or had problems that needed to be tweaked.

-We understand that more than 4,000 votes.
+We understand that more than 4,000 votes, we're talking about about 130 present votes.

-When you put yourself out there as the agent of change that you won't play politics as usual, and then the explanation for why you vote present is inside politics.
+When you put yourself out there as the agent of change, that you won't play politics as usual, and then the explanation for why you vote present is inside politics.

 Is that sending a mixed message?

-No, I wasn't inside politics.
+No, it wasn't inside politics.

-Now I gotta tell you something.
+Now, I got to tell you something.

 That was cool.

-That was calm, not panic.
+That was calm, not panicked.

-I have to say was was very good at West from Winnie, Texas was exactly right.
+And Wes from Winnie, Texas was exactly right.

 Do you know how many people apologizing to Obama?